-To lead our efforts to improve the diversity and equity of our community, we will recruit a first-ever Associate Vice President (Equity, Diversity, and Inclusion), who will be supported by our new Advisory Council on EDI and our EDI Action Network.
-The Associate Vice President will be a key strategist in helping us develop new efforts and in measuring our effectiveness.
+To lead our efforts to improve the diversity and equity of our community, we will recruit an Associate Vice-President (Equity, Diversity, and Inclusion), who will be supported by our new Advisory Council on EDI and our EDI Action Network.
+The Associate Vice-President (EDI) will be a key strategist in helping us develop new efforts and in measuring our effectiveness.